 Cold-Pressed Oil: Reviving Tradition, Creating Income

 Groundnut cultivation is central to our region’s identity.
-However, selling raw nuts provides limited margins.
+However, selling raw nuts offers limited margins.
 By establishing a cold-pressed oil processing unit, we retain value within the village.

-Cold-pressed oil preserves nutrients, avoids chemical refining, and meets growing consumer demand for healthy, traditional foods.
+Cold-pressed oil preserves nutrients, avoids chemical refining, and meets the growing demand for healthy, traditional foods.

 “When our oil is sold under our FPO brand, we feel proud.
 It is our product, our identity.”

-This sense of ownership builds confidence and collective strength.
+This sense of ownership builds confidence and collective strength among farmers.

 Our approach ensures procurement at competitive prices without commission deductions.
-Transparency builds trust.
-Collective action strengthens bargaining power.
-Structured processing enhances profitability.
+Transparency builds trust, and collective action strengthens bargaining power.

-The goal is measurable 30% income enhancement but the impact goes beyond numbers.
-It builds resilience, dignity, and hope.
+The goal is clear: a measurable 30% increase in farmer income.
+But the impact goes beyond numbers it builds resilience, dignity, and long-term sustainability.

 A Call for Collaboration

 Rural transformation requires collaboration among farmers, institutions, development partners, and markets.
-Through the SWAR Fellowship ecosystem and support from development stakeholders, we are working to demonstrate how farmer-owned enterprises can succeed sustainably.
+Through the SWAR Fellowship ecosystem and stakeholder support, we are working to demonstrate how farmer-owned enterprises can succeed sustainably.

 The future of Indian agriculture lies not only in cultivation but in conversion, branding, and collective entrepreneurship.